 We may earn affiliate commissions for the recommended products.
 Learn more.

-Smart scales can do much more than just measure your weight.
-I discovered that the number on the scale didn't fully capture my level of fitness when I first started tracking it.
-In our tech-saturated reality, the best smart scales now measure bone density, muscle mass, body fat, and more, giving you a true picture of your overall wellness.
-For convenient tracking, many scales also sync with apps like Fitbit or Apple Health, so you can keep track of your measurements.
+What makes smart scales smart is their ability to measure metrics beyond just body weight.
+When I first started tracking my fitness levels, I soon discovered that the number on the scale didn’t fully capture my progress.
+In our tech-saturated world, however, advanced scales now measure muscle mass, body fat, bone density, and more, giving a fuller picture of overall wellness.
+For convenient tracking, many scales also sync with apps like Fitbit or Apple Health, so you can keep your measurements in one place.

-To learn more about it, I collaborated with the Cybernews research team and reviewed the best smart scales for 2025.
-In this article, you’ll find my top 5 choices, smart features, and purchasing advice.
+To learn more about what these scales do, I collaborated with the Cybernews research team to review the best smart scales in 2026.
+In this article, I present my top 5 choices, along with all the necessary details.

 Sara Mircevska inga_valiaugaite_author Dylan Sheedy Mirza Silajdzic